Make a homemade gluten-free pizza for the whole family. This cauliflower pizza recipe can be topped with all of your

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #ChooseMazola #CollectiveBias

 Cauliflower pizzas are like a regular thin pizza but so much lighter, which means you don’t feel quite so heavy after eating them.
 I thought I’d lighten up our entire pizza dinner, not just the crust because September is National Cholesterol Awareness Month.

-Flynn is on a gluten-free diet.
-His body simply cannot tolerate gluten.
+Flynn is on a gluten-free diet because his body can’t tolerate gluten.
 This means I’ve had to find a lot of alternative recipes for him so that he can still enjoy his favorite things (like pizza) and not feel like he’s missing out.
 He first tried cauliflower pizza when we were sitting in an airport waiting for a flight earlier this summer and we needed to have dinner before we boarded.
 Being a picky eater, I was expecting him to hate it, so I didn’t get anything for myself in case that ended up being my dinner, but he loved it so much he ate the entire thing.

 So, now that I know he loves cauliflower pizza, I decided to make them for him at home, too.
 The best part is that by making them at home you can add whatever toppings you like.